Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

 The constant $\beta$ is taken to be a non-negative number; its sign is not too important as we can always take $-\mathbf{h}$ instead of $\mathbf{h}$, and the noise is statistically invariant under sign change.
 The $\beta$ constant will eventually be a homogenized coefficient in our main universality result.
 We will be mostly concerned with generalizations of \eqref{eq:KPZ} in which we replace $\beta|\grad\mathbf{h}|^{2}$ by a general function of $\grad\mathbf{h}$.
 In particular, let us define $\mathbf{g}^{\e}$ as the solution to the following SPDE, in which $\mathbf{F}$ is a general function and $\e$ is a small positive parameter we eventually take to zero in order to recover the KPZ equation:

 We eventually consider solutions to a slightly and technically modified version of \eqref{eq:SPDE}, but for transparency of illustration we consider formally \eqref{eq:SPDE}.
 To illustrate weak universality and singular behavior, one can Taylor expand the $\mathbf{F}$ nonlinearity on the RHS of \eqref{eq:SPDE} about its value at 0.
 The first two terms, which are constant and linear in $\grad\mathbf{g}^{\e}$, can be removed when we insert them back into the SPDE \eqref{eq:SPDE} by global time-shift and linear change-of-reference along a constant speed characteristic.
 We are left with the quadratic term in $\grad\mathbf{g}^{\e}$ plus terms that are formally vanishing in the small $\e$ limit, so we are led to believe $\mathbf{g}^{\e}$ converges to \eqref{eq:KPZ} for $\beta = 2^{-1}\mathbf{F}''(0)$.
 The convergence to KPZ is true, but the argument is \emph{wrong} as the effective coefficient is global in $\mathbf{F}''$.
 We make precise the correct effective coefficient later in this introduction, but we remark some version of both claims in the previous sentence are proved in \cite{GP16,HQ,HX}.

 In \cite{HQ,HX}, the method of proving universality is based on the theory of regularity structures in \cite{Hai14}.
 In \cite{GP16}, the method of proof is based on \emph{energy solution theory} \cite{GJ15, GP}.
-The paper \cite{GP16} treats a much larger set of nonlinearities than \cite{HQ,HX}.
+On the one hand, because regularity structures is based on pathwise and analytic considerations, the notion of convergence in \cite{HQ,HX} is much stronger than that in \cite{GP16}.
+Moreover, the nature of the smoothing of \eqref{eq:KPZ} is much more general than in \cite{GP16}, as \cite{GP16} strongly depends on both the Markovian structure of the smoothed SPDEs \eqref{eq:SPDE} and the explicit nature of invariant measures.
+On the other hand, the paper \cite{GP16} treats a much larger set of nonlinearities than \cite{HQ,HX}.
 For example, \cite{GP16} can treat \eqref{eq:SPDE} for $\mathbf{F}(\x)=|\x|$, but \cite{HQ,HX} are far from treating this non-smooth nonlinearity.
-However, the energy solution theory \cite{GP16} is exclusively applicable to Brownian initial data.
-One point of this paper is to extend \cite{GP16} to arbitrary continuous initial conditions for \eqref{eq:KPZ} and extend the energy solution theory from stationary Brownian initial data to general continuous initial data; this would actually provide a first intrinsic solution theory for singular SPDEs with arbitrary continuous initial data instead of quantitatively Holder initial data.
-Before we can proceed with a precise discussion of universality, however, we must introduce the following \emph{stochastic Burgers equation}/\emph{SBE}, whose solution $\mathbf{u}$ is related to $\mathbf{h}$ from \eqref{eq:KPZ} by taking a weak derivative $\mathbf{u}=\grad\mathbf{h}$: